-After recent compulsory tree felling at Stockhill Woods, we have been issued with a Statutory Plant Health Notice because Phytophthora ramorum (‘larch disease’) has been identified in an area of Stockhill Wood.
-There is no treatment or cure for this contagious plant disease, so we must remove all the infected trees.
+After recent compulsory tree felling at Stockhill Woods, we have been issued with another Statutory Plant Health Notice for Phytophthora ramorum (‘larch disease’) infection.
+There is no treatment or cure for this contagious plant disease, so we must again remove all the infected trees.

 What is happening?

-We are working in the forest for several weeks beginning March 2022.
-We are clearfelling an area equivalent to around five football pitches.
-We are removing all the trees to try to minimise the spread of phytophthora ramorum from infected larch trees.
+We will be working in the forest for several weeks during summer 2023.
+We will remove all the affected trees to try to minimise the spread of phytophthora ramorum from infected larch trees.
 Stockhill Wood is a working forest producing sustainable timber.
 By following appropriate biosecurity procedures, we can ensure that this timber can still be used.

 Can I still visit Stockhill Wood?

 The most important thing for Forestry England is to keep the public, our staff, and contractors safe.
-The forest is still open for you to visit but please follow all signs and closures at all times.
+The forest will be open for you to visit but please follow all signs and closures at all times.
 These are for your safety, whether or not you can see or hear us working.
 This will help us to finish working as quickly as possible.
 Forestry work is very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.